21R1.3 Functionality Guide

 - Field List – Available for each field.
 Displays a value as a link to a data record.

-To add a View Record action an existing display element:
+To add a View Record navigation action a display element:

 - Select the Configuration button below the Pages tab.